 RESULTS

 Eight patients completed the study.
 For every patient, a template was created from the 3He and 1H data from each of the 5 time points to provide a normalized patient-specific space for subsequent statistical analysis of the longitudinal data.
-The template construction algorithm described by Avants et al. (28), normally related to T1-weighted brain data was applied to the pulmonary data.
-The simultaneous acquisition of the 3He and 1H MR images allowed multimodal processing (29) in which both modalities were used to coordinate the data processing to simultaneously produce 3He and 1H templates.
-This process is illustrated in Fig. 1 for a single patient.
+The template construction algorithm described by Avants et al (29, normally related to T1-weighted brain data, was applied to the pulmonary data.
+The simultaneous acquisition of the 3He and 1H MR images allowed multimodal processing (30) in which both modalities were used to coordinate the data processing to simultaneously produce 3He and 1H templates.
+This process is illustrated in Figure 1 for a single patient.
 The alignment results of the simultaneous acquisition are shown by overlaying the faux color-rendered 3He image over the grayscale 1H image.
-The template was generated iteratively wherein the algorithm alternated between averaging the registered images then registering each time point to the average image (i.e., template estimate).
+The template was generated iteratively wherein the algorithm alternated between averaging the registered images then registering each time point to the average image (ie, template estimate).

-After N4 inhomogeneity correction was applied to each of the 5 time point image volumes, the individual corrected 3D images from time points 2 through 5 were intensity normalized to the first time point.
-The 5 resulting corrected and normalized 3D images were then collated into a single, 4D spatio-temporal image, which was segmented using Atropos into 4 classes (Fig. 2).
+After N4 inhomogeneity correction was applied to each of the 5 time point image volumes, the individual corrected 3-D images from time points 2 through 5 were intensity normalized to the first time point.
+The 5 resulting corrected and normalized 3-D images were then collated into a single, 4-D spatio-temporal image, which was segmented using Atropos into 4 classes (Figure 2).

 Following inhomogeneity correction and segmentation of the longitudinal image volumes for each of the 8 patients, expected ventilation image maps were created from the segmentation output using Equation 4.
-Images were then smoothed, as demonstrated in Fig. 3, to account for any registration inaccuracies.
-A volumetric correlation map was generated for each of the 8 patients by identifying positively and negatively correlated regions satisfying |r| ≥0.5 and |evday3 – evday2| ≥0.1, wherein r is Pearson’s correlation coefficient and evday3 and evday2 are the expected ventilation values at days 3 and 2.
-In the relevant correlation map for patient 2 (Fig. 4), orange and blue differentiate the positively and negatively correlated regions, respectively.
-Subsequent analyses included the calculation of positively and negatively correlated volumes in the template space (Table 1) to provide a global synthesis of the region-based quantities.
+Images were then smoothed, as demonstrated in Figure 3, to account for any registration inaccuracies.
+A volumetric correlation map was generated for each of the 8 patients by identifying positively and negatively correlated regions satisfying |r| ≥0.5 and |evday3 – evday2| ≥0.1, wherein r is Pearson’s correlation coefficient, and evday3 and evday2 are the expected ventilation values at days 3 and 2.
+In the relevant correlation map for each patient (Figure 4), orange and blue differentiate the positively and negatively correlated regions, respectively.
+Subsequent analyses included the calculation of positively and negatively correlated subvolumes in the template space (Table 1) to provide a global synthesis of the region-based quantities.
 Furthermore, regions of the lung that improved with treatment could be identified in a patient-specific manner.
-For example, in Fig. 5, a view of the left lung of patient 3 can be seen, showing only positively correlated regions.
+For example, in Figure 5, a view of the left lung of patient 3 can be seen, showing only positively correlated regions.
 The arrows designate the lobar fissure, revealing a predominant upper lobe treatment effect in this particular patient.

 DISCUSSION

-Increasing usage of imaging for pulmonary longitudinal studies will require computational techniques to quantify and visualize spatial data in both local and global terms.
+Increased use of imaging for pulmonary longitudinal studies will require computational techniques to quantify and visualize spatial data in both local and global terms.
 A framework has been presented here for data preparation in future single-patient longitudinal studies whereby multivariate template construction results in longitudinal alignment.
 Results were presented using a unique cohort of patients with CF imaged at 5 discrete time points while undergoing various stages of drug treatment.

 For the analysis of this work, patient-specific templates were generated directly from the image data.
 Given the variability in lung shape across populations and the lack of publicly available lung atlases, generating population- or patient-specific templates enhanced the accuracy of the longitudinal analysis.
 Furthermore, the voxel-based longitudinal analysis technique used in this study enables voxelwise statistical regression for determining spatial correlation with expected treatment effects.
 This provides a new visualization and quantitative technique for exploring clinical hypotheses regarding changes in lung function.